AkiraBrand/AkiraBrand.github.io/index.md

 title: home
 ---

 Hi!
 I'm Akira!
+Welcome to my digital garden!

-I'm a software developer.
-I currently work in DevRel at FusionAuth.
-You can find me giving all sorts of talks on all things auth and cybersecurity, as well as educating devs on how their apps integrate with external auth servers.
+I'm a software developer and developer advocate.
+I currently work in DevRel at [FusionAuth](https://fusionauth.io).
+You can find me giving all sorts of talks on all things auth, integrating with external auth servers, and a smattering of cybersecurity topics for good measure.

-In my job, I write a lot of tutorials on integrating your app with our auth server in a lot of different languages, and also am learning Java and beginning my foray into working on our main app.
+The languages I'm currently working with are mainly JavaScript and all that that entails, but I'm also learning a bit of Java.
+Lastly, and, as always, I'm having fun (and sometimes pain!) building this site with Jekyll and Ruby.

-In my spare time, I love to create things and make stuff, and teach other people how to do that too.
-So here you'll find not only tech resources but lots of info on my various passions: music, growing mushrooms, fermentation, art, theater, math, accidentally lighting my garage on fire with a soldering iron and how you can avoid that mistake (jk), and renewable energy.
+In my spare time, I love to create, write, garden, and make music.
+Another one of my passions is to teach other people what I've learned...and I'm constantly learning!

+ Here you'll find not only tech resources but lots of info on my various passions: music, growing mushrooms, fermentation, art, theater, math, accidentally lighting my garage on fire with a soldering iron and how you can avoid that mistake (jk), and renewable energy.

 ### Find me on the web